CASE STUDY | Social Futures

 The new system was much faster and powerful at reporting, particularly budget variance analysis required by the finance committee and management.
 Previously, Michael’s team had to export data from MYOB to a reporting tool, Calxa, create a budget and feed it back into MYOB.

 A key requirement was the ability to drill down to sufficient levels of detail.
-For example, employment costs make up 80 percent of outgoings at Social Futures, so the finance team imports employee-level payroll data into Sage Intacct.
+For example, employment costs make up 80 percent of outgoings at Social Futures, so the Finance team imports employee-level payroll data into Sage Intacct.
 The managers can then view these numbers and understand what’s going on with wages.

 “Making sure we get the level of detail in the system allows us to have good, in-depth conversations with the team leaders and managers to help them understand what’s going on with their program and where they need to take action to either decrease or increase expenditure,” Michael says.